 Once at the fence of the White House South Lawn, we took more pictures and enjoyed the view of the Washington Monument.

 You can apply for a White House tour up to six months before your trip through your congressional representative.
 The earlier you apply, the better.

 The White House and the Washington Monument are about a mile apart.
 However, it didn’t seem that far to walk when you had something that big to focus on.
 North, East, South, West; from this central point, you could see the White House, the Capitol building, the Jefferson Memorial, and the Lincoln Memorial.

 People often say that famous statues or markers are smaller than they thought – Statue of Liberty, the White House.
 However, the Washington Monument was a lot taller than I imagined.
 At 555 feet, the marble obelisk is taller than the 305’1″ Statue of Liberty but shorter than the 630′ St Louis Gateway Arch.

-Travel tip: The monument is currently closed indefinitely for repairs.
-When it does reopen, you can get tickets to go inside and ride the elevators to the near top.
+When open, you can get tickets to go inside and ride the elevators to the near top.
 Check out these helpful tips for getting tickets.

 We then headed west to visit the Memorials:

 - Korean War Memorial